Comfy 1 Sectionals, in Custom Sizes, p. 3

 Q: Which should we buy for our room, a sectional or separate sofas?

 You can be confident that we will get the measurements right in anything we make.
 When we write up an order, we discuss it carefully with the customer and then complete a birds-eye view diagram of your sectional on the order form.
 We then send you a copy for your confirmation and records.
 When it is being manufactured, the owner checks on it especially carefully as the measurements of each component are being written up for cutting; and again when it is in final form before being packed up or delivered.
-We have made many sectionals since the late '80s and haven't had a problem yet.
+We have made many sectionals since the late '80s with only one dimension problem, which happened when the customer didn't look carefully at the bird's-eye-view diagram.
+Please do check that carefully when you receive your copy of an order.

-Some people underestimate the size sectional they will need for the number of people whom they plan to seat on it.
-You should keep in mind the following: (1) The space that's usable for normal sitting (with your feet resting on the floor) doesn't start until 33" out from the corner; and (2) even then, seating starts at 33" only on one side, because if two people are each sitting right next to the corner of one of these sectionals, their feet and legs would come out into the same space (see diagram below).
+Don't underestimate the size sectional that you will need for the number of people you plan to seat on it.
+You should keep in mind the following: (1) The space that's usable for normal sitting (with your feet resting on the floor) doesn't start until 32 1/2" out from the corner; and (2) even then, seating starts at 32 1/2" only on one side, because if two people are each sitting right next to the corner of one of these sectionals, their feet and legs would come out into the same space (see diagram below).

 If you lay out some dining chairs in a right-angle arrangement (as shown below), and let people sit as close together as they feel comfortable sitting for a while, this will allow you to figure how much seating space you need on each side of a sectional.

-If your space is limited, be sure to note that the molding at the base of your walls will push the sectional away from the wall an inch or so.
-Also remember that the Virginia model arms tilt outward 3 1/2" beyond the 2" minimum arm width, and the optional padded arm wraps that can be ordered with the California or Maryland arms would add 2" at the the arm tops.
+If your space is limited, be sure to note that the molding at the base of your walls will push the sectional away from the wall 1-1/2" or so.

 For detailed information about our standard and optional heights, cushion types, firmnesses, and seating dimensions, click here

 Exact pricing depends on size, fabric choice and other options.
+Options include firmer cushions, higher backs ($2 per inch of length for 2"-higher back) and higher seat heights off the floor.
 Our home page shows our 800 number and has a link for sending e-mail to us, so that you can request more information.
-For more information on our pricing in relation to the long-term value of our furniture, if you haven't already read this section elsewhere in our site, click here Discounts /completion times: Our standard completion time, for orders at the list price, is fiveor six weeks.* If you can wait as much as six months, we deduct 10% off the base price of the furniture.
+For more information on our pricing in relation to the long-term value of our furniture, if you haven't already read this section elsewhere in our site, click here .
+Discounts /completion times: Our standard completion time, for orders at the list price, is five or six weeks.* If you can wait as much as six months, we deduct 10% off the base price of the furniture.
 But, to repeat, our standard completion time is five to six weeks.
 Since our sales levels fluctuate considerably and unpredictably, we offer discounts to customers who don't expect their furniture soon.
-This provides a backlog of orders to keep our people working during lulls in sales levels; and it allows easier handling of the full-price orders when we have a surge of them, since worker hours can be diverted from long-term orders at those times.
+This provides a backlog of orders to keep our people working during lulls in sales levels; and it allows easier handling of the full-price orders when we have a surge of them, since the work time of fully-trained workers can be diverted from long-term orders toward more pressing orders at those times.
 If we don't have surges, the long-term orders come through early, but the customer still gets the full discount.
 Better advance knowledge of what we'll need to produce also allows us to order supplies better, to hire and train at a moderate pace, and to group our work into efficient batches of similar products.

 *Our "normal" completion time is subject to change if we receive a surge of orders, which can happen at any time (but we would make that clear when an order is placed); this tends to happen especially in the last months of the year.
 If you can plan farther in advance of when you really need the furniture, it's better.